caljess599/caljess599.github.io/_posts/2012-04-16-on-the-titanic.md

 ---
 date: 2012-04-16 09:34:56
 title: On the Titanic
+layout: post
 ---

 > God moved out on the water

-> On April the 14th day
+On April the 14th day

-> God moved out on the water
+God moved out on the water

-> Everybody had to run and pray
+Everybody had to run and pray

-> Many hearts surrender
+Many hearts surrender

-> On the sea, on the sea
+On the sea, on the sea

-> Many hearts surrender
+Many hearts surrender

-> Singing 'Nearer My God to Thee'
+Singing 'Nearer My God to Thee'
-#### —A _Titanic_ song (lyrics recalled from memory)
+#### —A _Titanic_ song (from memory)

 Today is the 100th anniversary of the RMS _Titanic_'s departure from Southampton, and the fascination with the grandeur of the ship and the grimness of the tragedy with which its name is now synonymous remain undiminished.